 SWR-REQ-393171/B-A2B Main/Sub/Peripheral Network Configuration Information

-The A2B network consists of one master, one or more slaves, and one or more peripheral devices attached to a slave.
-Each device requires specific initialization information which is performed by the master reading and writing specific “registers”.
-The Host or the Master node shall contain this information.
+The A2B network consists of one main node, one or more sub node, and one or more peripheral devices attached to a sub node.
+Each device requires specific initialization information which is performed by the main node reading and writing specific “registers”.
+The Host or the Main node shall contain this information.

-(Verification Test: HLSL_A2B_LINK_REQ__)
+(Verification Test: HLSL_A2B_LINK_REQ_3.2.13)

-Each Master, Slave or Peripheral device shall identify its specific needs for “register initialization” in the form of one or more specifically defined .XML files or Bus Configuration File created in sigma studio.
-This information shall be passed from the Host to the Master, then from the Master to one or more slaves at startup/EOL.
+Each Main, Sub or Peripheral device shall identify its specific needs for “register initialization” in the form of one or more specifically defined .XML files or Bus Configuration File created in Sigma Studio.
+This information shall be passed from the Host to the Main node, then from the Main node to one or more Sub nodes at startup/EOL.

-The following information will be required from both the Master and the Slaves:
+The following information will be required from both the Main and the Sub nodes:

-Transmit Channels defined in order (dependant on the TDM interfaces used)
+Transmit Channels defined in order (dependent on the TDM interfaces used)

-Receive Channels defined in order (dependant on the TDM interfaces used)
+Receive Channels defined in order (dependent on the TDM interfaces used)

 Any specific ‘register’ addresses and values